Sunchang County: History

+Festival

 Sunchang Fermented Soybean Product Festival

 The biggest and foremost festival of Sunchang was organized to globalize its fermented soybean products, promote the county as the Mecca of the industry with the designation as Korea's first special fermented soybean product district.
 It is designed to enhance the brand reputation of the Sunchang hot pepper paste and to promote its excellence in and outside of the country.
 A festival where visitors can see the origins of Korean hot pepper paste (gochujang), soybean paste (doenjang), soy sauce (ganjang), and other traditional ingredients and fermented foods made from soybean.

 Sunchang Traditional Hot Pepper Paste Folk Village

-Sunchang-gun organized the Sunchang Traditional Hot Pepper Paste Folk Village in order to vitalize the traditional fermented soybean product industry and to uphold its reputation as a main producer of traditional hot pepper paste as well as traditional production methods.
+Sunchang-gun organized the Sunchang Traditional Hot Pepper Paste (Gochujang) Folk Village in order to vitalize the traditional fermented soybean product industry and to uphold its reputation as a main producer of traditional hot pepper paste as well as traditional production methods.
 It took three years to construct the village that was opened in 1997.

 The county gathered the hot pepper paste masters from various areas at Baeksan-ri, Sunchang-eup, at the foot of Mt.
 Ami.
 They organized the village and made it as a tourist spot.

 The sanitation requirements proved by the modern science technology and the secrets of the masters in taste and ingredients are combined to produce the original and traditional taste of the hot pepper paste.